 Outbound Webhook Step

-Send HTTP requests to external endpoints as part of a workflow, and optionally map response fields into later steps.
+Send HTTP requests to external endpoints during a workflow, and optionally capture the response so you can map values into later steps.

 Configuration